Andre-L-Melo/R_Language-Data_Analytics/Financial_Data_Analysis_With_R/Readme.md

 With this, we have the Closing Shares price evolution over time.

-In our Candlestick chart, let's add the **Bollinger Bands** with *Simple Moving Average -> 20 days period* equal to 20 and *Standard Deviation* equal to 2.
-These bands are always below and above the price at a distance relative to the standard deviation, that indicates how much the price has changed over time.
+In our Candlestick chart, let's add the Bollinger Bands with Simple Moving Average -> 20 days period equal to 20 and Standard Deviation equal to 2.
+These bands are always below and above the price at a distance relative to the standard deviation, which indicates how much the price has changed over time.
 ``` r
 addBBands(n = 20, sd = 2)
 ```